vaishnavi46/lab-photo-gallery/README.md

 ## PROGRESSION #1: PHOTO GALLERY

 In the first progression we are going to build a photo album.
 Imagine you have an album at home.
-On it, you can find a photo and its description.
+On it, you can find a photo by yourself or you can use the images given inside the src/assets folder.
 This is what we are going to build.

 We will build this album in the `AppComponent` component.
-The album will have three photos and their descriptions, and **it's not necessary to have an array to store these values**.
+The album will have mutilple photos, and **it's not necessary to have an array to store these values**.

 Easy, right?
 Add some styles to the page to give your photo album a little flair!